trisongz/kvdb-py/README.md

 ### Why not use `redispy` directly?

 `Redispy` is a great library, and this library itself is built on top of it.
 However, `redispy` lacks certain quality of life features that make it ready to use out of the box without having to extend the library to support these features.
-The implementation of `redispy` assumes that you are using either/or the async or sync client, and does not provide a unified interface for both, where in some cases, you might want to use the async client, and in some cases, you might want to use the sync client.
-This library provides a unified interface for both, and allows you to use both the async and sync client at the same time, with the same API.

-Additionally, `kvdb` has a management client that allows you to manage multiple Key-Value DBs, as well as managing the underlying connection pools.
+`kvdb` also provides a powerful in-flight serialization and deserialization mechanism that allows you to store almost any type of object in the Key-Value DB without having to worry about serializing and deserializing the data prior to storing it.
+This is done by storing the object's type and any additional metadata required to reconstruct the object.
+You can read more about this in the [Serialization](./examples/sessions/README.md#session-serialization) section.

+Additionally, `kvdb` provides a unified async and sync interface for interacting with the Key-Value DB, rather than having to use two separate clients and instantiate two separate connections, defined as a `KVDBSession`.
+Each underlying `session` can share the same connection pool, so long as the `ConnectionPool` configuration is the same, meaning spawning multiple sessions will not saturate the connection pool.

+`kvdb` utilizes singleton objects that manage instances of objects, such as `KVDBSession` and `Cachify`.
+This helps ensure performance and reduce memory usage by preventing the creation of multiple instances of the same object.

 ## Installation